Another rather dull-looking day, so some wake-up music:

 More Twitter shenanigans.
 I noticed an interview with Twitter’s former head of European affairs.
 Seemed to be a Jew.
 What a surprise.

-In fact, when I was expelled from Twitter in 2018 (after a small pack of Jews targeted me…but what goes around comes around…), I had just on 3,000 “followers”, which I suppose equates to about 6,000 in 2021 (the “follower” count increases for most accounts over time almost automatically).
+In fact, when I was expelled from Twitter in 2018 (after a small pack of Jews targeted me), I had just on 3,000 “followers”, which I suppose equates to about 6,000 in 2021 (the “follower” count increases for most accounts over time almost automatically).
 The funny thing was that the level was kept (apparently artificially) just below 3,000; had been for some time.
 Obviously manipulated.

 I have blogged about these matter previously.
 While I usually steer clear of Scottish politics, not having much studied the subject (and having never even visited the country), the overall effect on Westminster is a different matter.

 If the presently-ruling SNP, as Scottish Government, holds some form of referendum and decides to leave the UK, as Hitchens seems to be saying, the Westminster government would have a choice: to repress that, as the Madrid government has done in Catalonia, or to say “au revoir” and “see you again“… I do not think that out and out repression would be the right response.

 I do not see any need to remove the “Saltire” —St. Andrew’s Cross— from the Union flag even if Scotland declares “Independence”.
 The Union flag, now, reflects the historical position or record, nothing more.